stevekrouse/WoofJS/README.md

 }
 ```

-You can run a function by putting parenthesis next to its name:
+You can run a function by putting parentheses next to its name:

 ```javascript
 namedFunction(1, 2)